 - A creator goes live on TikTok and starts making content.

-- Viewers who pop in and enjoy the content donate gifts (which have been purchased previously by the user using coins).
+- Viewers who pop in and enjoy the content can donate gifts, which have been purchased with coins.

-- Based on the rate a content creator receives gifts from viewers, and the coin value of the specific gift, TikTok will allocate a number of Diamonds to the creator.
+- Based on the coin value of the specific gift, TikTok will allocate a number of Diamonds to the creator.

 Note that Diamonds cannot be converted back into gifts.

 For aspiring music artists, TikTok is a fantastic resource for gaining attention.
-And that means creators can earn money for including certain music in their videos.
+And that means creators can earn money by including certain music in their videos.

-Currently, this can be done through a couple of third-party apps that pay a fair amount of money for popular users to add songs to videos, such as PlaylistPush.
+Currently, this can be done through a couple of third-party apps (such as PlaylistPush) that pay a fair amount of money for popular users to add songs to videos.

-Third-party musicians reach out to PlaylistPush, and the platform serves as a middleman and gets their music on a popular creator’s page.
+Third-party musicians reach out to these promotion apps, which serve as middlemen and get their music on a popular creator’s page.